mikewebbtech/mikewebbtech-hugo/content/_index.md

   subtitle = 'Building My Digital Landscape'
 +++

 Learning one project at a time.
-Follow my hands-on journey through the technologies that matters me .
+Follow my journey through the technologies that matters me .

+> 👋 Hi, Welcome.</br>
+> I am in process of migrating data out of an old WordPress database for the webby.land blog and moving over to a new site a new static site using the HUGO framework.
+This shift should give me greater site security, better hosting flexibility, and less management overhead.
+> {.note}

 ### Landscapes I am navigating